LLNL/lbann/docs/layers/transform_layers.rst

 Constant
 ----------------------------------------

-The Constant layer is an output tensor filled with a single value.
+The :python:`Constant` layer is an output tensor filled with a single value.

 Arguments: